DIY Soldering Robot

 We are currently running the soldering robot via a Windows PC as we found that the Windows 8 tablet we purchased will not charge while acting as a USB host and so the internal tablet's battery was trying to provide power to the USB hub even though it has its own power supply and the tablet was going flat very quickly.
 We are looking into various ways to resolve this and may have to modify the tablet to replace the battery with an internal switching supply.

-The video below shows our first test run of soldering both sides of a Raspberry Pi expansion board with the 40-pin stacking header pins.
+The video below shows our first test run of soldering both sides of a Raspberry Pi development board with the 40-pin stacking header pins.

 Build Cost and Parts